altocodenl/tagaway/readme.md

    by200: INT or absent,
    t900: STRING or absent,
    by900: INT or absent,
-   xt2: INT or absent, number of thumb200 downloaded (also includes cache)
+   xt2: INT or absent, number of thumb200 downloaded (also includes cached hits)
-   xt9: INT or absent, number of thumb900 downloaded (also includes cache)
+   xt9: INT or absent, number of thumb900 downloaded (also includes cached hits)
    xp: INT or absent, number of pics downloaded (also includes cache)

-- pict:ID (set): list of all the tags belonging to the picture.
+- pict:ID (set): list of all the tags belonging to a picture.

 - tag:USERID:TAG (set): pic ids.